-8.3 Car battery:
+8.3 Car battery :

 The car battery must be installed within the survival cell on the floor behind the driver's seat.

 The minimum weight of the car battery is 9kg.

-8.4 Accident data recorders:
+8.4 Accident data recorders :

-The recorder must be fitted and operated:
+The recorder must be fitted and operated :

-- by being rigidly attached to the survival cell using the fixation holes provided; - in accordance with the instructions of the ADR manufacturer; - symmetrically about the car centre line and with its top facing upwards; - with each of its 12 edges parallel to an axis of the car; - less than 50mm above the reference plane; - in a position within the cockpit which is readily accessible at all times from within the cockpit without the need to remove the skid block or floor; - in a position which is normally accessible at the start and finish of an Event; - in order that the entire unit lies between 40% and 60% of the wheelbase of the car; - with its main connector facing forwards; - in order that its remote status light is visible when the driver is in the cockpit; - in order that the download connector is easily accessible without the need to remove bodywork.
+- a) By being rigidly attached to the survival cell using the fixation holes provided. - b) In accordance with the instructions of the ADR manufacturer. - c) Symmetrically about the car centre line and with its top facing upwards. - d) With each of its 12 edges parallel to an axis of the car. - e) Less than 50mm above the reference plane. - f) In a position within the cockpit which is readily accessible at all times from within the cockpit without the need to remove the skid block or floor. - g) In a position which is normally accessible at the start and finish of an Event. - h) In order that the entire unit lies between 40% and 60% of the wheelbase of the car. - i) With its main connector facing forwards. - j) In order that its remote status light is visible when the driver is in the cockpit. - k) In order that the download connector is easily accessible without the need to remove bodywork.